upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 # FIGHT

-Any time two or more marsupials end up (or are already) on the same location, unless one of them is merely _swooshing_ past, any of them can immediately initiate a fight with one of the others on the same location.
+Whenever two or more marsupials end up (or are already) on the same location, not merely _swooshing_ past, any of them can initiate a fight with one of the others on the same location.

 ![A fight might happen](/assets/img/greedy-devils/P1080050w800.JPG)

-Each marsupial in a turn has one chance to initiate one fight.
+Each marsupial in a turn has one chance to initiate one fight on a shared location.
 This might mean choosing to fight again with the marsupial who only just initiated the previous fight.

-The marsupial who has only just arrived has first option, otherwise it is the marsupial who's turn it currently is.
-Then the option to initiate a fight proceeds turn-wise round the group of marsupials on the same location.
+The option to initiate a fight starts with the marsupial who's turn it currently is, and proceeds turn-wise round the group of marsupials on the same location.
 If no-one wants a fight, no fight happens.

 For a fight between two marsupials, each gathers up their pouch and secretly selects a card to be a weapon.
 The weapons are revealed simultaneously.
 The two card values are compared, factoring in any 'leaching' effects, and the higher value wins.